zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

 Pros:
   - This re-uses the tried-and-true stethoscope so we don't have to re-engineer.
   - Exists physically as an FDA-cleared product.

+Cons:
+  - Looks unwieldy, hard to operate with one hand?

 Optional:  We wouldn't even need the rest of the stethoscope.
 We could use existing stethoscopes and just cut off the headpiece (wasteful)
 We could source stand-alone stethoscope cups and attach our own tubes, or create a similar solution like: